Bubbelbad/Bubbelbad/README.md

 I’m interested in learning how to code and seeing if it could be a new career posibility for me.
 I started in mars and haven't been coding previously.
 Interested in system development in the long run.

-- 🌱 I’m currently learning python & C# on a basic level
+- 🌱 I’m currently learning python 3 on a basic level
-- ⚡ Hopefully getting into system developing education this autumn
+- ⚡ Starting my studies of computer sciences this autumn.

 Feel free to give me tips!
 Would appreciate ideas for learning or easy project that you've found helpful.